 For Vitamin C: See the article Is Vitamin C the Most Important Nutrient for You?

 For vitamin A, vitamin D, and EPA and DHA:

 Best Multimineral and Best Multivitamin (Updated 2018)

 After numerous comments and emails, I have been on the search for years to give a recommendation for a basic daily multivitamin supplement that is worth purchasing.
 Not only do you want the right formulation, but you want to see GMP certification and other documentation to assure the product produced has the identity, strength, composition, quality, and purity that it is represented on the label.
 You can choose either a multivitamin or a multimineral based on your needs.
 The multivitamin contains both vitamins and minerals, while the multimineral only contains minerals, but higher amounts of calcium and magnesium.

-If you are looking for a multivitamin that gives a foundational amount of vitamins and minerals in the right form, I have narrowed it down to these three.
+If you are looking for a multivitamin that gives a foundational amount of vitamins and minerals in the right form, I have narrowed it down to these four.
 Remember to take your multivitamin with food so that you absorb the carotenoids and fat-soluble vitamins A, D, E, and K.